Beliavsky/ChatGPT-Fortran-generator/README.md

 # ChatGPT-Fortran-generator
 Python script to generate Fortran codes by ChatGPT to perform tasks, compile them with gfortran, and run them on Windows.
 ChatGPT is asked to code each task multiple times, because sometimes it produces code that fails to compile or gives wrong answers.
-See output_xfortran_chat.txt for sample output from `python xfortran_chat.py`.
+See output_xfortran_chat.txt for sample output from `python xfortran_chat.py` and output_xdebug_fortran.txt for sample output of `python xdebug_fortran.py`.